amilcar-sr/JustifiedTextView/README.md

 JustifiedTextView is an Android View that justifies the Text! 🙌🏻

-**In API level 26** Android introduced [setJustificationMode(int)](https://developer.android.com/reference/android/widget/TextView.html#setJustificationMode(int)), which is meant to justify the text inside a TextView.
-If your min API level is 26, I recommend TextView.setJustificationMode(int).
+Android introduced in **API level 26** the method [setJustificationMode(int)](https://developer.android.com/reference/android/widget/TextView.html#setJustificationMode(int)), which is meant to justify the text inside a TextView.

+If your min API level is 26, I recommend **TextView.setJustificationMode(int)**.
 But if you need to support older Android versions, JustifiedTextView is what you need 😉

 ![alt portrait](https://raw.githubusercontent.com/amilcar-sr/amilcar-sr.github.io/master/JustifiedTextView/portrait.png)